 What to Know

-• Altitude: Most springs are above 6,000 feet.
-Hydrate and acclimate before long soaks.
+- Altitude: Most springs sit at high elevation.
+Hydrate and give yourself time to acclimate before long soaks.

-• Winter access: Some springs require 4WD or chains in winter.
+- Winter access: Some springs require a capable vehicle or chains in winter.

 Before any hot spring visit, review our hot springs safety guide — especially important at Colorado’s high-altitude springs.
 And if you want to compare with the country’s top picks, see our roundup of the 25 best hot springs in the US.